 * Mugu Lagoon subwatershed includes Duck Pond/Agricultural Drain/Mugu/Oxnard Drain #2

-Compliance with the sediment-based WLAs is measured as an in-stream annual average at the base of each subwatershed were the dischargers are located.
+Compliance with the sediment-based waste load allocations is measured as an in-stream annual average at the base of each subwatershed where the dischargers are located.
 Requiring Responsible Dischargers to sample for the pollutant(s) within the receiving waters would be impractical, costly, and not aligned with the requirements of this General Permit.
 However, as mentioned in the source analysis, OC pesticide and PCB loading are associated with sediment and fine particles transported by runoff.
 Therefore, the following will address this TMDL:

 1) Comply with the site-specific erosion and sediment control, and post-construction requirements in this General Permit.